Safe Winter Driving Tips for Caregivers

 Winter has certainly arrived and the difficult driving conditions that come with the season can make your job as caregiver even more challenging—especially if you are rushing around from appointments, to the hospital, to day programs and back home again.
 Slippery roads, poor visibility and extreme temperatures all require more caution and patience.
 Here are some basic winter driving tips to keep you prepared and safe when venturing out on the roads this winter:

-- Get off the Roads: The safest winter driving strategy is to avoid driving in bad weather all together.
+The safest winter driving strategy is to avoid driving in bad weather altogether.
 Be mindful of warnings and advisories, consider alternate travel arrangements and wait for conditions to improve.
 If driving does become too risky, find a place to stop until it’s safe to get back on the road.

 While hibernating for the winter isn’t always a feasible option (especially as a busy caregiver), you can keep you and your passengers safe by following these winter driving safety tips.

 If you enjoyed this article, you may also like to read: